samanthaming/samanthaming.com/articles/til/js-use-pop-for-selecting-last-item-in-array.md

 ### Using Reverse

 Here's another one.
-Although I personally think it might be a bit an overkill and perhaps performance problem if the array was longer 🤔 But it's always nice to see all the different ways, to get our creative juice flowing, and let you decide which way works best for your app 😄
+Although I personally think it might be a bit of an overkill and perhaps performance problem if the array was longer 🤔 But it's always nice to see all the different ways, to get our creative juice flowing, and let you decide which way works best for your app 😄

 ```javascript
 const array.reverse()[0];